scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 governing equations that model shock tubes and rapid compression machines.
 These equations are briefly described next.

-The thermochemical state of a general chemical kinetic system is expressed with a composition state vector :math:`\Phi`:
+A composition state vector :math:`\Phi` defines the thermochemical state of a general chemical kinetic system:

 .. math::